 Mental health nursing focuses on promoting recovery and improving outcomes for people experiencing mental health problems, based on the philosophy of holistic person-centred care, as well as challenging the stigma, discrimination and inequality often associated with mental illness problems.

-If you have any enquiries about this course, please contact the Department of Mental Health and Learning Disability using these contact details.
+If you have any enquiries about the course content, please use these contact details for Mental Health and Learning Disability.

 Why Study Mental Health Nursing with us?